Learn to Make High-Quality Educational Videos

 Editing 101: Working With iMovie

 This 120-minute workshop is designed to help you learn basic editing skills while becoming familiar with Apple's iMovie editing software.

 Turn your iPad into a powerful video-production studio.
-This workshop will help you learn to create simple classroom video projects with your students.
+This workshop will help you learn to create simple video projects in your classroom and workplace.
 You will practice making movie trailers, "how-to" videos, simple newscasts, and you will discover tips for more effective digital storytelling .
+LEARN MORE

 Courses are single or multi-day, intensive training programs that cover a broad range of video production techniques including interviewing, storyboarding, making shot lists, framing, troubleshooting, and editing.